WaterBender231/wef-nexus-online-course/energysecurity/43EnergyDimensions.md

 ![Untitled](4%203%20Differ%2018aa2/Untitled.png)

-APERC 2007
+<p><small>APERC 2007</small></p>
+<p><small>  </small></p>

 The Asia Pacific Energy Research Centre (APERC) in 2007 introduced four dimensions (or 4 As) to assess energy security, focusing mainly on the energy supply security of national energy systems based on fossil fuels.

 They can be described as follows:

 • Availability: It refers to the physical availability of primary energy sources including fossil fuels, radioactive matter, hydropower, biomass, wind and solar energy.
 The availability is high when the physical available primary energy is sufficient to meet demand.

 • Accessibility: Barriers to accessing energy resources like geopolitical factors, infrastructure, transport cost & distance, human resource capacity, financial subsidization, lack of commitment and limited access to advanced technology.

 • Affordability: With Affordability APERC (2007) refer to the capital cost of the infrastructure of different energy technologies.
 Further, fuel prices are mentioned, but not focused on.

 • Acceptability: According to APERC (2007), acceptability narrowly refers to the public perception of energy technologies regarding their contribution to climate change and their risk to cause environmental and nuclear hazards.
 In this sense, environmental policies to increase the environmental acceptability of the